digicademy/hydra-scraper/README.md

 ## Configuration

-To specify which type of output you want, edit the `request` list before running the script.
+To specify which type of output you want, edit the `requests` list before running the script.
 You have the following options:

-- `csv`: all metadata as comma-separated values (results stored in `cvma-metadata.csv`)
+- `table-csv`: table of all metadata as comma-separated values (results stored in `cvma-metadata.csv`)
 - `dump-jsonld`: dump of all JSON-LD files (results stored in `cvma-dump-jsonld`)
 - `dump-rdf`: dump of all RDF files (results stored in `cvma-dump-rdf`)
 - `dump-ttl`: dump of all TTL (Turtle) files (results stored in `cvma-dump-ttl`)